shangjaven/shangjaven.github.io/_pages/about.md

 <span class='anchor' id='news'></span>

 # 🔥 News
+- *2025.05*: &nbsp; 🎉🎉 Our paper is accepted by the IEEE Transactions on Intelligent Transportation Systems.
 - *2024.10*: &nbsp; 🎉🎉 Please view our new work on diffusion-based locomotion policy on [project website](https://shangjaven.github.io/preference-aligned-diffusion-legged/)!
-- *2024.03*: &nbsp; 🎉🎉 One paper is accepted by the 35th IEEE Intelligent Vehicles Symposium (IV 2024).
+- *2024.03*: &nbsp; 🎉🎉 Our paper is accepted by the 35th IEEE Intelligent Vehicles Symposium (IV 2024).

 <span class='anchor' id='pub'></span>